Care and How-To Articles - Trees and Shrubs

 The predominate colors of the home landscape in late fall and winter are white and various shades of gray and brown.
 An excellent way to brighten the drab winter landscape is to plant evergreens (pine, spruce, fir, etc.) and trees and shrubs that possess brightly colored fruit.
 Growing plants with colorful fruit not only provide interest in the garden during the cold late fall and winter, they can also support wildlife such as birds.

 The brightly colored fruit of many of the trees and shrubs will not remain throughout the entire winter.
 Extreme temperatures in mid-winter will eventually cause many of the fruit to turn brown or black.
 Hungry birds and squirrels will also devour the fruit.
 However, the display in late fall and early winter can be spectacular.

 Deer, rabbits, mice, voles, and other animals can cause a lot of damage on trees and shrubs over the winter months.
 Prevention is key to managing these garden pests.
 By taking steps in the fall, you can prevent damage from occurring over the winter.

 Cooler temperatures, crisp breezes, and beautiful fall foliage are some of the many reasons so many people love autumn.
 The yellows, oranges, reds, and purples seen on many deciduous trees and shrubs in fall come from compounds present in the leaves earlier in the growing season, but masked by the green chlorophyll in the leaves.

-Crabapple trees are among the most widely planted ornamental trees in the upper Midwest, grown primarily for their colorful spring flowers, ranging from white/pink to red and reddish-purple.
+Crabapple trees are among the most widely planted ornamental trees in the upper Midwest.

 Windbreaks are common sites around Iowa farms and acreages.
 A well-planned windbreak will moderate hot and cold temperatures, reduce dust and snow, save money in home heating costs, and add monetary value to your property.